 Do you wonder why some blog posts tend to attract a lot of readers and get a lot of reaction?
 This is not really a measure of talent or the choice of words at all — it’s more about the skills you need to harness to get more of what you desire.
 In these 12 most creative strategies to craft an effective blog post, we'll look at ideas how you can accomplish more on your blog.

 Talking about great blog posts, these are the ones that we would love to read through all the way to the last period.
 These are the ones we couldn’t help but click.
-These are the ones we’d hate to miss sharing with our friends or posting on our Facebook feed.
+We’d hate to miss sharing these with our friends or posting on our Facebook feed.
 These are the posts which might even go… viral!

 Guest post from Pauline of Twelve Skip